Neven-Niksic/Coderman-TIS-100/README.md

 # Coderman: TIS-100
 A set of puzzle solutions for the video game TIS-100, basically a walkthrough.
-Some puzzles have more than one solution.
+As visible below, some puzzles received more than one solution.

 On Windows, put the .txt files directly into /Documents/My Games/TIS-100/[numbers]/save.
 If you're using something else, I can't help you.
+There are also screenshots if you want to make it easier to visualize what the code actually looks like in-game.

 ### Levels (and their stats)
 1. Self-Test Diagnostic (00150.x)